Currency in Greece

 And if you’ve worked for this trip, there’s no doubt you’ll want to stretch the savings as far as they’ll go.

-Greece’s official currency is the Euro, a European monetary unit used by 19 countries in total.
+By far, the most widely used currency across all of Greece is the Euro.
 Interestingly, the currency sign for the euro (€) resembles the Greek letter epsilon (Ɛ).
 The currency code for the euro is EUR.

 In Greece, it’s commonplace to see the euro symbol written after the name, such as in 10€.